kevinlee0701/doc/src/doc/极客时间-es.md

 { "index": { "_id": 1 }}
 { "title": "My dog barks" }
 { "index": { "_id": 2 }}
-{ "title": "I see a lot of barking dogs on the road " }
+{ "title": "I see a lot of barking dogds on the road " }

 GET titles/_search